 I’m not always talking about what you tell yourself out loud — although that certainly counts.

-Because a lot of what you think about yourself also shows in a subtle disapproving sigh, lip purse or slump of the shoulders as you see your reflection or when self-doubt creeps in.
+Because a lot of what you think about yourself also shows in a subtle disapproving sigh, lip purse or slump of the shoulder.

 Are you guilty of telling yourself terrible things?
 Like you’re ugly, fat or unlikable — that your inner beauty doesn’t actually count?